s 2 c a r e s e r v i c e s

 Understanding the risks of falls

-Recognizing the factors that increase the likelihood of trips and falls is crucial in taking measures to prevent them.
+Recognising the factors that increase the likelihood of trips and falls is crucial in taking measures to prevent them.

 Certain individuals are more susceptible to falls, especially when their living environments contain hazards.